pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 3 - Access the aws container with `docker-compose exec aws bash`

-4 - To start using eb cli inside the container, initiaze your project first by doing 'eb init'.
+4 - To start using eb cli inside the container, initialize your project first by doing 'eb init'.
 Read the [aws eb cli](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html) docs for more details.